mostjs-community/subject/README.md

 }
 ```

-Okay so here, we have the interfaces that define was a Subject *is*.
-It is an
+Okay so here, we have the interfaces that define what a Subject *is*.
+It is a
-Stream with a `source` property that satifies both the `Source` and `Sink` interface,
+Stream with a `source` property that satifies both the `Source` and `Sink` interfaces,
 like that of `MulticastSource` from [`@most/multicast`](https://github.com/mostjs/multicast).
-A Subject also have 3 methods to allow imperatively pushing values into the underlying
+A Subject also has 3 methods `next`, `error`, and `complete`
-stream.
+to allow imperatively pushing values into the underlying stream.

 The reason for the distinction between a Subject and a HoldSubject are solely for
-typescript users looking for the best typings they can get :smile:
+TypeScript users looking for the best typings they can get :smile:

 Let us take a look at some of the functions provided by this library.